The university uses the following grades:

-If after the end of the first term the I remains on the record it will be designated as F for record-keeping purposes and will be computed in the student’s GPA, weighted at 0 points per credit.
+If after the end of the first term the I remains on the record, and permission to extend the I is not received from the instructor by the Office of the Registrar, it will be designated as F for record-keeping purposes and will be computed in the student’s GPA, weighted at 0 points per credit.
 A grade of NR will be treated in a like manner using the designation F.

 Report of Grades

-Academic progress reports for new freshmen are mailed to students and deans’ offices at the close of the fifth week of courses of the fall or spring term.
+Academic progress reports for new freshmen are available in iSIS to students and deans’ offices approximately six weeks into the Spring and Fall semesters.

-The instructor reports final term grades, based on examinations and course work, to the Registrar’s Office via the on-line grade roster.
+The instructor reports final term grades, based on examinations and course work, to the Office of the Registrar via iSIS grade roster.